kyuyoungkim/hello-world/README.md

 # hello-world
 Just another repository

-\nI am a student, and I love learning how to code!
+I am a student, and I love learning how to code!